← Index

 // note to self

-Brand and product aren't separate disciplines — they're one continuous voice.
+Brand and product aren't separate disciplines.
+They're one continuous voice.

 GGrace Lee · design notebook · 04 Weave Living